chk-code/cdnd-05-3dinpainting/README.md

 The project uses Auth0 as Authorization provider.
 Config for Auth0: Client Name SLS-3D-Inpainting and Domain: hydronet.eu.auth0.com.
 ClientID and Secret will be stored in AWS

-# Implemented Functions - (Option 2): Functionality
+# Implemented Functions
+**(Option 2): Functionality**

 The application allows users to create, update, delete image job items.
-Each item consists of a job name and a picture and various other options (see below)
+Each item consists of a job name and a picture and various other options (see below).

+The user needs to sign in with credentials.
+Each user can only see, edit/create his own image jobs.
+After deleting a job, all images and zip archives are deleted automatically on S3.

+Used AWS products, configured by serverless:
+- [x] Amazon X-Ray for tracing
+- [x] nodejs12.x
+- [x] A DynamoDB (table with 3 Global Indexes
+- [x] Two S3 Buckets
+- [x] SNS
+- [x] 8 function handlers
+- [x] API Gateway (REST)
+- [x] Authorization handler

 ## The JOB items